OpenEvalProject/evals/manuscripts/elife-86737/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/86737/elife-86737-fig7-v1.jpg)

-**Figure 7.:** a), and bradycardia (b), respectively.The effects were achieved by inserting the fibers in the rostral part of the dlPAG (Bregma −3.28, –4.04) Glass fibers colored in yellow, with their tip located over the dlPAG (a), provoked immobility.
+**Figure 7.:** The effects were achieved by inserting the fibers in the rostral part of the dlPAG (Bregma −3.28, –4.04) Glass fibers colored in yellow, with their tip located over the dlPAG (a), provoked immobility.
 Glass fibers colored in black had their tip below the dlPAG and did not evoke changes in mobility.
 Glass fibers indicated by a green arrow, with their tips over the dlPAG, provoked bradycardia.
 Glass fibers indicated by black arrows, with their tip below dlPAG or distal to bregma –4.04., did not affect the cardiovascular system (b). (c) Cross-sections of the rostral PAG with eYFP-labelled Foxb1-terminals located in the dlPAG (mouse 106-21/10).
 The position of the obliquely inserted glass cannula is indicated with a large white arrow and the flat tip of the cannula is positioned over the dlPAG on the right at bregma –3.40 (left image), and on the left at bregma –3.64 (right image).
 Aq: Aqueductus cerebri; Dk: Darkschewitsch Nucleus; dlPAG: dorsolateral periaqueductal gray; EW: Edigener-Westphal nucleus; lPAG: lateral PAG; Ma3: medial accessory oculomotor nucleus; PrEW: pre-Edinger-Westphal nucleus.

 In mouse 106-21/10 (Supplementary file 5), the HRV changed from 80ms during the baseline period to 120ms during the optogenetic stimulation the STDEV of cycle duration changed from 3.8 ms to 20.6ms [+445%].